Bommarillu (soundtrack)

-Bommarillu is the soundtrack album composed by Devi Sri Prasad for the 2006 Tollywood film of the same name directed and co-written by Bhaskar in his directorial debut, and produced by Dil Raju under the banner Sri Venkateswara Creations.
+Bommarillu is the soundtrack album composed by Devi Sri Prasad for the 2006 Telugu-language film of the same name directed and co-written by Bhaskar in his directorial debut, and produced by Dil Raju under the banner Sri Venkateswara Creations.
 The album consists of seven tracks with Sirivennela Seetharama Sastry, Chandrabose, Andrea Jeremiah, Bhaskarabhatla Ravi Kumar, Kulasekhar and Ananta Sriram penning the lyrics.
 The soundtrack album released on 21 June 2006 under Aditya Music label.
 The film stars Siddharth, Genelia, Prakash Raj and Jayasudha.
-The film primarily revolves around the relationship between a father and son, in which the father's excessive concern for his son, and interference in his life, leads to the latter harbouring bitterness towards his overbearing father.

 Production

 Development

 For the film's music and soundtrack, Raju renewed his previous association (Arya and Bhadra) with Devi Sri Prasad.
 Savitha Reddy rendered the voice for Genelia's character in the film.
 A feature of this film is Siddharth singing one of the tracks from the film.

 Filming

 A couple of the songs were shot in a montage, another couple in Frankfurt am Main and other places in Germany and one song each in this house set and at a temple in Kakinada.